 Available for sale securities are recorded at fair value.
 Held to maturity securities are recorded at cost, adjusted for the amortization or accretion of premiums or discounts.
 Unrealized holding gains and losses, net of the related tax effect, on securities available for sale are excluded from income and are reported as a separate component of stockholders' equity until realized.
 Transfers of securities between categories are recorded at fair value at the date of transfer.
-Unrealized holding gains or losses associated with transfers of securities from held to maturity to available for sale are recorded as a separate component of stockholders' equity for securities transfers of securities from held to maturity to available for sale are recorded as a separate component of stockholders' equity.
-The unrealized holding gains or losses included in the separate component of stockholders' equity are maintained and amortized into income over the remaining life of the security as an adjustment to the yield in a manner consistent with the amortization or accretion of premium or discount on the associated security.
+Unrealized holding gains or losses associated with transfers of securities from held to maturity to available for sale are recorded as a separate component of stockholders' equity.
+The unrealized holding gains or losses included in the separate component of stockholders' equity for securities transferred from available for sale to held to maturity are maintained and amortized into income over the remaining life of the security as an adjustment to the yield in a manner consistent with the amortization or accretion of premium or discount on the associated security.